CharlesAdewumi2004/Order-Book-Engine-in-Cpp/docs/desgin.md

 ### 1.2 `OrderBook`

-Manages all active buy and sell orders in the system.
+The OrderBook is the core component responsible for storing, organizing, and managing active buy and sell limit orders.
+It serves as the primary interface for all order-related operations, including addition, cancellation, and matching.

 **Responsibilities:**
+- Store and manage live buy and sell orders

-- Add new orders to the appropriate side of the book
+- Add new orders to the appropriate book (buyBook or sellBook)

-- Cancel existing orders by ID
+- Cancel existing orders by price and order pointer

-- Automatically invoke the matching engine after order addition
+- Automatically invoke the MatchingEngine upon new order submission

-- Provide access to current best bid/ask
+- Notify registered observers (e.g., TradeLog) on state-changing events

-- Display the order book state for user interaction or testing
+- Expose accessor methods to view the current state of the order book (e.g., for CLI display or querying)

-**Internal Structure:**
+**Design Notes:**

+- The order book maintains two price levels:

+  - buyBook: A std::map<double, std::deque<std::shared_ptr<IOrder>>, std::greater<>>

-- `buyBook`: a `std::map<price, deque<Order>, std::greater<>>` storing buy orders in descending price order
+    - Sorted in descending price order (highest bid first)

+  - sellBook: A std::map<double, std::deque<std::shared_ptr<IOrder>>>

-- `sellBook`: a `std::map<price, deque<Order>>` storing sell orders in ascending price order
+    - Sorted in ascending price order (lowest ask first)

+- Each price level maps to a deque of orders to enforce time priority (FIFO at each price)

+- When an order is added:

+  - It is pushed into the appropriate deque under its price

+  - A corresponding AddOrderEvent is generated and broadcast to observers

+  - The MatchingEngine is invoked to attempt any possible trade(s)

+- When an order is cancelled:

+  - The specific shared_ptr<IOrder> is removed from its deque

+  - Empty deques are pruned from the map

+  - A RemoveOrderEvent is dispatched to observers

+- Observers are subscribed via the IOrderObserver interface

+- Events (IEvent) include AddOrderEvent, RemoveOrderEvent, and TradeEvent, depending on the operation performed

 Orders at each price level are stored in a `deque` to preserve insertion order (for timestamp priority).